 - Create a new IAM Role

 - Under Select type of trusted entity, choose EC2.
-In other words, the role we are creating will be used by an EC2 instance
+In other words, the role is used by an EC2 instance

 - Assign the following permissions:

 - Click Launch Instance

 - Choose at least a t2.medium instance.
 The size of the instance depends on the memory used by your ElastiCache instance that you want to analyze

 - Choose the VPC that has your ElastiCache instances

 - Choose a subnet that has network access to your ElastiCache instances

 - Ensure that your EC2 instance has a public IP Address